40 local students get police escort to holiday giving

 “I used to have LOL Dolls, but my dog jumped up and got them and ate them and chewed them up,” she said.

-Rodney, who chatted continuously as he shopped the store, found himself at a loss for words when asked what he liked best about Thursday.
+Rodney, who chatted continuously as he shopped the store, found himself at a loss for words when asked what he liked best about the day.

-Plemmons, just after the students from West Rutland and Rutland Town arrived and were paired with police officers, called Thursday a “huge success.”
+Plemmons, just after the students from West Rutland and Rutland Town arrived and were paired with police officers, called the day a “huge success.”

 patrick.mcardle @rutlandherald.com